 Sound like a challenge?
 Follow the below advice on how to start a personal statement, and you may be able to put your best foot forward.

-How to Start a Personal Statement; the Right Way
+How to Start a Personal Statement for Graduate School: The Right Way

 Writing the introduction to an essay about yourself may seem daunting at first, but the pre-writing stage can make it a little easier.
 Before you begin writing, complete these basic steps to prepare for introducing yourself in an essay.